 Zero waste tip

 Some recipes may use eggs instead of egg whites, but that wouldn’t create quite the same white fluffiness.
 The problem is what to do with the yolks.
 We all don’t like food waste.
 So best is if you can combine baking macaroons with a recipe asking for egg yolks!
 For example, add even more cookies to your holiday feast by making these low carb vanilla almond crescents that need your egg yolks!
 Actually, I usually make those first, as they are more work than the macaroons.
-For something savory, how about ground almond-parmesan-battered fish fillets?
-You soak those fillets in egg yolk first, before applying the batter.
-Gone is the food waste issue.

 Let me know if you like these cookies, and whether you found some more recipes for cookies you’d love to add to your and our cookie platter!
 Happy holidays and happy baking!